Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 To get QSTs that are all the same (non-mirror or non-split), stitch each QST pair along the same edge.

 Compare the above photos.
 Both were stitched with the background Fabric B on top.
 In Photo 1, the left edges are stitched together.
 In Photo 2, the right edges are stitched together.
-Notice the right-leaning versus left-leaning diagonal axis.
+Notice the right-leaning versus left-leaning diagonal axis and the placement of the print fabric.

 Before stitching, check that your fabric placement will be in the correct position once the units are stitched together.